Giovanni Battagio

 Giovanni Battagio was an Italian Renaissance sculptor and architect.
+He was born in Lodi, Italy.

 A follower of Giovanni Antonio Amadeo, from 1483 he worked on Santa Maria presso San Satiro and other buildings in Milan.

-He designed the Sanctuary of Santa Maria della Croce in Crema, and the Tempio Civico dell'Incoronata in Lodi, one of the masterworks of the Renaissance in Lombardy.
+He designed the Sanctuary of Santa Maria della Croce in Crema.
+He also designed the Tempio Civico dell'Incoronata in Lodi, one of the masterworks of the Renaissance in Lombardy.